This page is under Review

 The neutron monitor and supermonitor data here consists of over 100 stations' hourly (UT) values of: (a) counting rates corrected for atmospheric pressure effects; (b) uncorrected counting rates; and (c) atmospheric pressure data.
 If it is not possible to have all three types of data, the most important is the counting rate corrected for atmospheric pressure.

 This plot shows data from the Climax, Colorado neutron monitor operated by the University of Chicago.
 The cosmic rays show an inverse relationship to the sunspot cycle because Sun's magnetic field is stronger during sunspot maximum and shields the Earth from cosmic rays.

-Most of the data held by NGDC are from ground-based neutron monitors.
+Most of the data held by NCEI are from ground-based neutron monitors.
 Satellite Observations are primarily held by the NSSDC.